GlaIZier/todo/README.md

 ## Additional info
+### Knowing problems
 If there are some problems that mvn couldn't find some resources try first
 ```bash
 mvn clean compile
 ```

+### Profiles
+There are 3 profiles in the application: memory, default and prod.
+They defer from each other by using different implementation of persistence.
+Memory uses Java's ConcurrentHashMaps to store users, roles and tasks; default - embedded HSQL db; prod - external PostgreSql instance.
+So, in the first two cases data is erased after restart, in the last - not.

+These three profiles are connected with Spring profiles to allow to instantiate certain beans depending on different profiles.
+All properties for these profiles are in the profiles folder under /resource.
+Maven filters these files, rename certain properties file connected to the profile to environment.properties.
+Maven plugins (tomcat7, maven-surefire) adjust system property spring.profiles.active for themselves depending on used profile.

+When spring application is starting on the external web server MvcWebAppInitializer onStartup() runs.
+This method tries to get the Spring active profile from system properties.
+If it fails it tries to read spring.profiles.active property from environment.properties file in classpath.
+After all these procedures the spring.profiles.active property is set up for the Spring application.

+When tomcat7 plugin is used or maven tests are run MvcWebAppInitializer onStartup() doesn't execute.
+In these cases system property that was set up in pom file (for tomcat7, maven-surefire plugins) is used by Spring to determine which Spring profile was set.